bbauska/W3Cx-5of5/README.md

 // false

-** Nan is equal to nothing - not even to itself!**  But you do have a function to check the NaN value:  isNaN(expr)
+<b> Nan is equal to nothing - not even to itself!</b>  But you do have a
+function to check the NaN value:  isNaN(expr)

 -   isNaN: returns true if the argument coerces to NaN, and otherwise